DavidAyotte/sym2-dihedral/README.md

 List of files :

-* trace.gp : contains function about the trace of the Symmetric square L function as define by Dummigan and Heim;
+* trace.gp : contains functions about the trace of the Symmetric square L function as define by Dummigan and Heim;
-* dihedral.gp : contient des fonctions utilitaires pour vérifier si une forme modulaire satisfait une congruence diédrale;
+* dihedral.gp : contains functions about dihedrals congruences on modular forms;
-* bernoulli.gp : Fonctions tests avec les nombres de Bernoulli.
+* misc.gp : miscealleneous functions about Bernoulli numbers and modular forms.

 References :